 Today, new homes are well sealed and insulated.
-They’re energy efficient, but low airflow could cause uncomfortable air conditions inside as the same air is continuously re-circulated throughout your home.
+They’re energy-efficient, but low airflow could cause uncomfortable air conditions inside as the same air is continuously re-circulated throughout your home.
 This recirculation can throw off your home’s humidity balance and even cause damage from mold.
-Don’t worry, though, because 1st Choice Service Group Inc in Asheville can help you have the best of both worlds: an energy-efficient home that is also comfortable!
+Don’t worry, though, because 1st Choice Service Group Heating & Air in Asheville can help you have the best of both worlds: an energy-efficient home that is also comfortable!

 Your key is a continuous flow of fresh air

 Decrease health-threatening pollutants and make your home as comfortable as possible by ensuring a constant flow of fresh air.
 You might like to open the windows, but that only works in favorable weather.
 Also, open windows can usher more allergens into your home.
 So what can you do?
 A whole home ventilation system brings fresh outside air in with your conditioned air.

 For improved comfort and health, control humidity